PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Admin Area/configurable-option-operating-system-selection.md

 You can replace the name "**Operating system**" with your own, ie: My offered system.

-<p class="callout warning">It is important that the option name be started with the prefix "OS |"</p>
+>It is important that the option name be started with the prefix "OS |"

 #####